jg8481/robotframework-scala-remote-library/README.md

 # Robot Framework Scala Remote Library

-This is a working example of a Scala remote library based on a 2016 Robot Framework tutorial published by Thomas Jaspers.
+This is a working Scala remote library based on a 2016 Robot Framework tutorial published by Thomas Jaspers.

 - https://blog.codecentric.de/en/2016/01/robot-framework-tutorial-2016-remote-server-keywords-in-java/